AndrewColinMaher/AndrewColinMaher.github.io/README.md

 1. [Bootstrap 4.5:](https://getbootstrap.com/)

-    - Bootsrap was used for the styling and responsiveness of the website.
+    - Bootstrap was used for the styling and responsiveness of the website.

 1. [Google Fonts:](https://fonts.google.com/)
     - Google fonts were used to import the '...' font into the style.css file which is used on all pages throughout the project.